faudio/faudio/doc/Interfaces.md

 ## Interfaces

+\anchor Interfaces

+The Audio Engine provides [ad-hoc polymorphism](http://en.wikipedia.org/wiki/Ad-hoc_polymorphism) using interfaces.
+An interface is a collection of function types, identified by a unique value known as the *interface identifier*.
+Interfaces can be used to decorate a type with additional semantics such as \ref doremir_equal_t "equality" or \ref doremir_order_t "ordering".
+Another use is to overload common functionality, such as \ref doremir_number_t "arithmetic operations".

-The Audio Engine provides ad-hoc polymorphism using interfaces.
-An interface is a collection of functions designated by a unique interface identifier.
-Each type may provide an implementation for any number of interfaces by implementing a dispatch function.
-Functions implementing an interface are conventionally known as *methods*, while functions making use of the interface mechanism are called *generic* functions.
+Any [reference type](http://en.wikipedia.org/wiki/Reference_type) may provide an implementation for any number of interfaces by implementing a so-called *dispatch function*, which takes an interface identifier and returns a pointer to a structure conforming to the interface specification, known as an *implementation*.

-Some basic interfaces include doremir_equal_t, doremir_order_t and doremir_number_t.

-### Using an interface
+## Using an interface

 Interface methods are called by invoking \ref doremir_interface, passing the interface identifier and the value on which the interface is going to be dispatched.
 This is usually one of the arguments to the invoked